dropps-io/lookso/docs/README.md

 }
 ```

-And here is an example of the registry file after decoding and fetching the JSONURL:
+And here is an example of the record file after decoding and fetching the JSONURL:

 ```JSON
 {